 In some cases, light-colored stool can also be caused by the use of certain medications, including antacids that contain aluminum hydroxide or by taking antibiotics.

-It is important to speak with your gastroenterologist if you experience persistent changes in your stool color, especially if you also have other symptoms such as abdominal pain, jaundice, or nausea, as these could be signs of a serious underlying condition.
+If you experience persistent changes in your stool color, especially if you also have other symptoms such as abdominal pain, jaundice, or nausea, these could be signs of a serious underlying condition.

 What does dark poop mean?